FAQs about the Office of the Training Advocate

 How long will it take to resolve my issue?

 Most cases can be dealt with reasonably quickly if all information about your situation is readily available.
-Others may take a several weeks to finalise.
-In any event, your complaint will be dealt as quickly as possible and you will be kept informed of progress made.
+Others may take several weeks to finalise.
+In any event, your complaint will be dealt with as quickly as possible and you will be kept informed of progress made.